 Students enrolled at Gettysburg College abide by and support the College's academic honor system.
 Thus, they have the responsibility to adhere to all parts of the Honor Code.
 Details about the Honor Code are found on the Honor Commission's area on the Office of Academic Advising website.
-The College's Honor Code system does not specifically involve graduate students; however, academic integrity is enforced.
-Faculty use Turnitin as a resource for detecting plagiarism or the use of artificial intelligence, and any violation of academic integrity will be handled by Gettysburg College and administrative staff at the Gilder Lehrman Institute.
+The College's Honor Code system does not specifically refer to graduate students; however, academic integrity is enforced, and any violation will be handled by Gettysburg College and appropriate graduate program administrative staff.